tejpshah/human-machine-generation/README.md

 3. **Prompt Engineering**: Evaluates different prompting strategies (e.g. chain of thought, self-consistency) for enabling GPT-3.5 to accurately discern human vs AI generated stories.

 The analysis is performed for both zero-shot and few-shot scenarios.
-See the [report](tej-cs598-final-report.pdf) for details on the experimental setup, results, and conclusions.
+See the [report](submission/project5-tej-shah-gpt-vs-human-imagined-stories-final.pdf) for details on the experimental setup, results, and conclusions.
+You can see the slide deck [here](submission/project5-tej-shah-gpt-vs-human-imagined-stories-slides.pdf).

 ## Usage